CS4641-Group52/Heart-Disease-Risk-Project/index.md

 <img src="kmeans_elbow.png" width="350">

-After creating the **scree**(?) plot, there did not appear to be any clearly discernable elbow.
+After creating the plot, there did not appear to be any clearly discernable elbow.
 It was plausible, however, that the elbow was in the range of 2 to 4 clusters.
 Therefore, we ran K-Means with 2, 3, and 4 clusters, and compared the results.
 As far as cluster purity is concerned, 2 clusters did the best, with 3 clusters performing only a bit worse.
 4 Clusters did the worst.
 The overall cluster purity for 2, 3, and 4 clusters was 0.8152, 0.8119, and 0.7657 respectively.
 A summary figure is included below (might be good to make these numbers a table)

 <img src="kMeans_pur.png" width="350">